auerlab/vcf-split/README.md

 limit of your system, which is typically at least in the tens of thousands on a modern Unix-like system.
 However, to prevent inadvertent system overloads, a limit of 10,000 samples is hard-coded as a constant.
 You must edit the code and recompile to override this limit.
+This should only be done on your own hardware, to avoid impacting other users.
+10,000 samples at a time should be more than adequate for most purposes.
+The 137,977-sample file mentioned above can be split in 14 runs using this limit.

 vcf-split is written entirely in C and attempts to optimize CPU, memory, and disk access.
 It does not inhale large amounts of data into RAM, so memory